trufa/git-cheatsheet/README.md

     git diff :1:<path> :2:<path>

-Find changes between the common ancestor and the file on the merge we are merging into the current branch
+Find changes between the common ancestor and the file on the branch we are merging into the current branch

     git diff :1:<path> :3:<path>